ljpatrick/marxpaint/macos/README.txt

   https://support.apple.com/en-us/HT211683

 macOS does allow dual booting of multiple versions of the OS, but it's safer and easier to install the old macOS onto a flash drive.
-But wherever you're installing it, the target drive's partitioniong scheme and partition type must match what the old macOS expects, so use the Disk Utility to partition and format the flash drive accordingly.
+Wherever you're installing it, the target drive's partitioniong scheme and partition type must match what the old macOS expects, so use the Disk Utility to partition and format the flash drive accordingly.

-As of this writing, the oldest version of macOS available on Apple's support site is Yosemite 10.10, which expects GPT (GUID Partition Table) partitioning scheme instead of the older MBR scheme, and `Mac OS Extended (Journaled)` as the partition type instead of the newer APFS partition type.
+As of this writing, the oldest version of macOS available on Apple's support site is Yosemite 10.10, which expects `GPT (GUID Partition Table)` partitioning scheme instead of the older MBR scheme, and `Mac OS Extended (Journaled)` as the partition type instead of the newer APFS partition type.